 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Your participation in all activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.
 Experience has shown that students who do not attend the classes (either online or face to face) will have difficulty in passing the subject.

 Some of the components of this unit involve online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 It is assumed that the student has basic understanding of computers.

 Textbook, 2x USB thumb drives and consumables (using a cloud storage is recommended).
-The book and e-book are available in the library.
+The book and e-book are both available in the library.

 Work placement, internships or practicums